mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 ## The Credentials Object

-When the user clicks the "submit" action for their specific login method, we build a **credentials object**.
+When the user clicks the "submit" action for their specific login method, we first build a **credentials object**.
 This object gathers the core credentials needed to initiate the specific login method.

 For example, when the user clicks "Log in with master password", we build a `PasswordLoginCredentials` object, which is defined as follows: